- What a concussion is

-Does completing this course make me an expert in concussion?
+Does completing this free online course make me an expert in concussion?

 This course is not a professional qualification or accreditation.
-It provides knowledge that will make you more confident in your actions if you are a first responder to a concussion.
-The course provides an overview of what concussion is, how to spot a concussion when it occurs (e.g. identify signs and symptoms of concussion) and reinforces the importance of seeking medical attention.
-It also discusses different recovery trajectories that may be encountered following concussion and features a variety of downloadable resources that aim to help raise awareness of concussion as well as practical steps that can help facilitate recovery.
+It provides knowledge and a basic level of concussion education that will make you more confident in your actions if you are a first responder to a concussion.
+The course provides an overview of what a concussion is, and how to spot a concussion when it occurs (e.g. identify signs and symptoms of concussion) and reinforces the importance of seeking medical attention.
+It also discusses different recovery trajectories that may be encountered following a concussion and features a variety of downloadable resources that aim to help raise awareness of concussions as well as practical steps that can help facilitate recovery.

-How long will the Concussion Short Course take to complete?
+How long will the online Concussion Short Course take to complete?

 The Concussion Short Course is designed to be able to undertake at your own pace.
 There is no scheduled start or finish time.

-The content within the course is designed to be covered within 1 – 1.5 hours.
+The content within the course is designed to be covered within 1 – 1.5 hours and is completed online.

 Why is the Concussion Short Course free?